Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 2, CFB Week 3

-Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for Week 2 NFL, CFB
+Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for Thursday's CFB, NFL games

 Sleeper Fantasy offers a 100% deposit match for new users up to $100 with the Sleeper Fantasy promo code CBSSPORTS

-The Washington Commanders and Green Bay Packers kick off Week 2 on Thursday Night Football from Lambeau Field in Green Bay, while Week 3 of the college football season starts that same night with a matchup between ACC rivals when N.C.
-State takes on Wake Forest.
+The second week of the NFL season gets underway on Thursday Night Football when the Washington Commanders battle the Green Bay Packers at Lambeau Field in Green Bay.
+Week 3 of the college football season starts on Thursday as well with a matchup between ACC rivals when NC State takes on Wake Forest.
 That means it's a perfect time to use the latest Sleeper Fantasy promo code CBSSPORTS, which offers new users a 100% deposit match up to $100.
-The Commanders vs. Packers game features a pair of playoff teams from a year ago.
-Jayden Daniels will quarterback the Commanders, while a Jordan Love leads the Packers offense.
+The Commanders vs. Packers game features a pair of teams that made the postseason a year ago.
+Second-year standout Jayden Daniels will quarterback the Commanders, while veteran Jordan Love leads the Packers offense.
 Click here to get the latest Sleeper Fantasy promo code for new users:

 Here are three easy steps for how to use Sleeper bonus code CBSSPORTS.
 Follow these steps to claim your Sleeper sign-up bonus.